scrtlabs/secret-vm-attest-rest-server/cert.md

 The second command displays information about your certificate, including the subject (Common Name) and validity period.

-## Integration with SecretAI Attest REST Server
+## Integration with SecretVM Attest REST Server

 The server automatically looks for certificate files at:
 - `cert/ssl_cert.pem`